Do you struggle with finding the perfect gift for everyone on your list? What if they don’t like it? What if they already have one (or ten)?

 Have fun putting together a cute basket of accessories (and feel free to put them to good use at your next get-together). 😉

-Whether it’s a book you read and know she’d love, a cute printable with an inspiring phrase that she *needs* to hear, or a coloring book with inspirational images and verses that would help her de-stress, inspirational gifts are always appreciated.
+Whether it’s a book you read and know she’d love, a cute printable with an inspiring phrase that she *needs* to hear, or a coloring book with inspirational images and verses that would help her de-stress, inspirational gifts and unique stress-relief gifts are always appreciated.

 What gifts have you given (or loved receiving)?
 Share in the comments below.